-Vulnerability can also originate from more enduring personal situations, such as a long-term physical or mental disability.
+Vulnerability can also originate from more enduring personal circumstances, such as a long-term physical or mental disability.

-Market context
+2. Market context

-The second type of vulnerability can be caused by market contexts - for example, when a consumer has to choose between complex offers or alternatives, or make decisions on the basis of imperfect or unclear information.
+The second type of vulnerability can be caused by market contexts, for example, when a consumer has to choose between complex offers or alternatives, or make decisions on the basis of imperfect or unclear information.

-It can also come about when a consumer hasn't accessed a market for some time or has never done so.
+It can also come about when a consumer hasn't accessed a market for some time or ever before.

-Market context vulnerability can also be caused by business communications, or the way consumers are expected to contact or communicate with a business.
+Market context vulnerability can also be caused by the way consumers are expected to contact or communicate with a business.
 Sometimes lack of experience and education around technology can lead to vulnerability.

-Market context vulnerability may arise in some of the following situations (as above, this list is not exhaustive):
+Market context vulnerability may arise in some of the following situations (the list is by no means exhaustive):

 - Switching gas or electricity providers

 - Switching bank accounts

 - Buying an electric car

-- · Buying a funeral plan
+- Buying a funeral plan

 - Investing in cryptocurrency

 - Buying a first car or home

 - Choosing a care home for an elderly relative

-The two types of vulnerability can affect consumers at the same time.
+The two types of vulnerability are not mutually exclusive.

-Part 2.
 Understanding vulnerability